Sie befinden sich hier

 Full integration of the MD students into the RTG activities and network is one of the major goals of the RTG.
 The many publications authored and co-authered by MD students and the scientific quality of their MD thesis work are the best evidence for successful integration.
 As a considerable percentage of the MD students applied for a prolongation of their funding period of 1 year for another 6-12 months, MD students will be regularly enrolled into the RTG for 2 years in the next funding period.
 MD students will then go through a preparatory phase, the experimental phase (full time for 1 year) and a finalizing phase to continue experiments and take care of revisions for manuscripts.

-Therefore, the re-focused teaching program will comprise regular seminars, courses, workshops, and clinical rounds as well as summer schools that will be offered for PhD students in a structured sequence over a three-year period.
-In response to the students’ needs, we have slightly reduced the number of lectures per semester and we replaced the one week lab courses by more flexible and individualized 2-day hands on courses.
+The re-focused teaching program will comprise regular seminars, courses, workshops, and clinical rounds as well as summer schools that will be offered for PhD students in a structured sequence over a three-year period.
+In response to the students’ needs, we have slightly reduced the number of lectures per semester and we replaced the one-week lab courses by more flexible and individualized 2-day hands on courses.

 The seminars will focus on general aspects of oncology (HIGS) and special aspects of Dermato-Oncology (RTG), while the course/workshop program will offer training in general techniques in cell and molecular biology (HBIGS, HIGS) and special techniques in skin cancer research (RTG).
 The latter courses will include one mandatory and further voluntary 2-day hands on courses each year.
 The courses and workshops are modular and may be freely chosen by the students according to their interests and educational needs.
 Soft skill training will be part of the program offered both by HBIGS and HIGS.
 Courses on the rules of good scientific practice, on research involving animal experiments, and on the collection, storage, editing and long-term provision of research data will also be offered by the RTG during the kick-off meeting for each novel cohort of PhD students.

-To allow the students of the RTG to fully exploit the teaching offers of the Graduate Schools and the RTG, each RTG student will be allowed to attend all seminars, courses and workshops of HBIGS and HIGS.
-Each student will become a member of either HBIGS or HIGS in addition to being a member of the RTG.
+Formally, each PhD student is a member of either HBIGS or HIGS in addition to being a member of the RTG.
+The MD students cannot become members of the two graduate schools, but they take part in all teaching offers specifically organized by the RTG.
+For the PhD students, there are additional teaching offers by either HBIGS or HIGS.
+The “Progress in Cancer Research” lecture series, organized by HIGS, however, is a mandatory activity for both MD and PhD students.
 Participation of all graduate students, associate students, and PIs in the teaching program is considered essential.
 Facilitating the communication with HBIGS, HIGS, and the RTG, several PIs of the RTG are (affiliated) members of HBIGS or HIGS (Angel, Augustin, Boutros, Cerwenka, Goerdt, Platten, Ruiz de Almodovar Egea, Sleeman, Umansky, Utikal).

 Martina Nolte-Bohres, M.A.